verial-lab/typescript-ddd-monorepo_template/docs/adrs/ADR-016-domain-structure-and-dependency-management.md

 When working in domain packages:

 1. **Package Dependencies**
-   - [ ] Only @repo-domains/domain-core listed
+   - [ ] Only @repo-domains/domain-core listed in domain layer
-   - [ ] No infrastructure dependencies
+   - [ ] No infrastructure dependencies in domain/application
-   - [ ] No application framework dependencies
+   - [ ] No application framework dependencies in domain

 2. **Code Organization**
    - [ ] Correct folder structure